alynsther/SSAT/README.md

 oldProblems: contains the original .ssat files that you provided us

-SSATGenerator: contains your code of generating SSAT problems and the docx file is the command line arguments we used
+SSATGenerator: contains your code of generating SSAT problems and the docx file is the command line arguments we used and the 					terminal output of all tests

 OTHER FILES:
 newReport: contains all the relevant results of the new .ssat files